Profitbase/Episode-Docs/articles/flow/actions/databricks/get-sql-execution-chunks.md

 | SQL expression    | Required   | Definition of the Databricks SQL command.				|
 | Chunk size		| Optional   | Number of rows in a chunk (default = 1000).				|
 | Row variable name | Required   | Name of the variable containing the DataReader result.	|

+## Limitations

+The maximum memory size of a chunk is 25 MB.